Sanjay0037/Irctc-Clone/README.md

+IRCTC-CLONE

-I'm Create a clone of IRCTC (Indian Railway Catering and Tourism Corporation) Website You can check my clone here 👇 https://irctc-clones.netlify.app/
+I'm Create a clone of Indian Railway Catering and Tourism Corporation Website

+You can check my clone here 👇

+https://irctc-clones.netlify.app/